holdensmagicalunicorn/Monolog-Hipchat-Handler/README.markdown

                 - %hipchat.room_id%
                 - 200                  # logging level for the handler (where 200 = "info")

 I know it would be cool not to have to create the hipchat services yourself, but I'm not sure a bundle is really worth it.
-It started as a just-for-fun challenge, and finally I realized it would be cool to instantly warn your company that an error occured on one of your applications.
+It started as a just-for-fun challenge, and finally I realized it would be cool to instantly warn your company that an error occurred on one of your applications.

 Finally, just register your service as a monolog handler :